Coronavirus (COVID-19) Updates

 - Individuals who may be feeling stressed, anxious or fearful can view a list of resources to improve their emotional wellness here.

-Please review the websites below for factual information about the coronavirus.
+Please review the websites below for factual information and helpful resources concerning the coronavirus:

 - Tarrant County Public Health